-Use of this Manual in conjunction with MSW Program Manual
+Use of this Manual in conjunction with the MSW Program Manual

-Students are advised to use this Field Manual in conjunction with the MSW Program Manual that is available on the program website.
-Information about the entire curriculum, faculty, and program-wide policies are detailed in the Program Manual and, while referenced, are not repeated in this Field Manual.
+Students are advised to use this Practicum Manual in conjunction with the MSW Program Manual that is available on the program website.
+Information about the entire curriculum, faculty, and program-wide policies are detailed in the Program Manual and, while referenced, are not repeated in this Practicum Manual.

-Competency-Based Education in the Field
+Competency-Based Education in the Practicum